MagLilja/ServProg-Grupp1-Server/README.md

     </plugin>
 ````

-use Maven to deploy to wildfly
+Use Maven to deploy to wildfly

 ````
 mvn wildfly:deploy -f pom.xml